Multi-Rees Algebras of Strongly Stable Ideals: Strongly Stable Ideals and their multi-Rees Algebras

 In the remainder of the proof, we use the following order for the elements of $\NN^2.$ Given $\mathbf{a}, \mathbf{b} \in \mathbb{N}^2$, we say $\mathbf{a} <_{lex,2} \mathbf{ b}$ if the first nonzero entry of $\mathbf{b-a}$ is positive.

-In order to show that $\mathcal{G}'$ defines a Noetherian reduction relation in $R$, we first prove that it is true for all monomials in $R$.
-For this purpose, we introduce an invariant for a monomial $mu$ in $R$ by associating it to an ordered pair $(o_{mu},l_{mu})$ where
+In order to show that $\mathcal{G}$ defines a Noetherian reduction relation in $R$, we first prove that it is true for all monomials in $R$.
+For this purpose, we introduce an invariant for a monomial $mu$ in $R$, where $m$ and $u$ are given as above, by associating it to an ordered pair $(o_{mu},l_{mu})$ where

 such that $l_{mu}$ is the longest path length invariant defined in \Cref{fibergraphinduces} and $o_{mu}$ can be interpreted as the iterated cumulative degree of the content of $u$ with respect to $m$.
-Thus, it suffices to show the following claim to prove $\longrightarrow_{\mathcal{G}'}$ is Noetherian for monomials in $R$.
+If $i_q=n$, then the sum is empty.
+Notice that the order of the factorization of $m$ does not make a difference for defining $o_{mu}$.
+Thus, it suffices to show the following claim to prove $\longrightarrow_{\mathcal{G}}$ is Noetherian for monomials in $R$.

-If there exists a reduction relation $mu \longrightarrow_{\mathcal{G}'} m'u'$, it must be associated to an element of $\mathcal{G}$ or $\mathcal{G}' \setminus \mathcal{G}$.
+If there exists a reduction relation $mu \longrightarrow_{\mathcal{G}} m'u'$, it must be associated to an element of $\mathcal{G}'$ or $\mathcal{G} \setminus \mathcal{G}'$.
 We call this element a reduction element.
-If the reduction element is in $\mathcal{G},$ it follows from \Cref{fibergraphinduces} that $\ell_{\max}(u')<\ell_{\max}(u)$.
+If the reduction element is in $\mathcal{G}',$ it follows from \Cref{fibergraphinduces} that $\ell_{\max}(u')<\ell_{\max}(u)$.
 Since $m=m'$ and the contents of $u$ and $u'$ are the same, it is immediate that $o_{mu} = o_{m'u'}$.
 Thus, $(o_{m'u'},l_{m'u'}) <_{lex,2} (o_{mu},l_{mu})$, as desired.

-If the reduction element is in $\mathcal{G}' \setminus \mathcal{G}$, it is of the form $\underline{x_i T_{l,k}} - x_j T_{l,k'}$ where $i <j$ and $x_i u_{l,k} = x_j u_{l,k'}$.
+If the reduction element is in $\mathcal{G} \setminus \mathcal{G}'$, it is of the form $\underline{x_i T_{l,k}} - x_j T_{l,k'}$ where $i <j$ and $x_i u_{l,k} = x_j u_{l,k'}$.
 Then, there exists a variable in the support of $m$ such that $x_{i_p} = x_i$ for some $p \in \{1, \ldots, c\}$ and